-Natural flea treatments are sometimes mistakenly thought of as ineffective methods of prevention and more expensive than traditional chemical ridden approaches to pest control.
+Natural flea treatments are sometimes mistakenly thought of as ineffective methods of prevention and more expensive than conventional pesticide ridden approaches to pest control.
 Throughout our office, you can hear customer service representatives explaining to customers that yes, our natural flea treatment products are effective, as they provide a contact kill and repel fleas, tick and other pesky insects, too!

 We’ve been in business for this long because of the effectiveness of our products and their safe use around our most delicate family members, babies and pets.
 Here are a few of the natural flea treatment myths we hear and the facts that debunk them:

-Myth: Natural, organic flea treatments are not as effective as topical spot-drops, chemical sprays, or pills!
+Myth: Natural, organic flea treatments are not as effective as topical spot-drops, conventional sprays, or pills!

 Natural flea treatments can also work wonders to kill and repel flea & ticks.
 Many are not designed as contact kill sprays, but Wondercide uses cedar oil to actually interfere with bad bugs’ octopamine receptors (octopamine is needed for life-sustaining functions in these bugs) and suffocate them.